Program 550 hr and certified to operate by SCHEV – State Council of Higher Education for Virginia

 ETHIC (10 hours)

-Students will gain an understanding of the Code of Ethics.
+Students will gain an understanding and application of the Code of Ethics.

 Daniels Institute of Massage and the Healing Arts reserves the right to cancel or reschedule classes, limit registration, change instructors, raise tuition and fees, and alter requirements at any time for any reason.